Maunakea Observatories: Controversies

 Planned new telescopes, including the Thirty Meter Telescope, have attracted controversy due to their potential cultural and ecological impact.
 The multi-telescope "outrigger" extension to the Keck telescopes, which required new sites, was eventually cancelled.
 Three or four of the mountain's 13 existing telescopes must be dismantled over the next decade, with the TMT proposal to be the last area on Mauna Kea on which any telescope would ever be built.

 With all the controversy, the building of telescopes has led to the creation of the Hawaii Night Sky Protection Act.
 As artificial light forms a light cloud above the land, the excess light disrupts the clear pictures taken by the telescopes.
 On July 1, 2013, the Hawaii Night Sky Protection Act was initiated, affecting both the Big Island and Maui.
 A large difference between the Hawaiian islands and the mainland United States can be observed: street lighting.
 Almost all streets are dark as the lamps have either not been built, have been removed, or have been dimmed.

 Scientific discoveries

-The Mauna Kea Observatories involve thirteen large telescopes.
-In November 2020, in collaboration with Europe's low-frequency ARray radio telescope, Mauna Kea's Gemini observatory and the NASA Infrared Telescope Facility (NITF), discovered the first Super-Planet.
+The Maunakea Observatories involve thirteen large telescopes.
+In 2003, scientists discovered (612584) 2003 QX113 with the Canada–France Ecliptic Plane Survey.In November 2020, in collaboration with Europe's low-frequency ARray radio telescope, Maunakea's Gemini observatory and the NASA Infrared Telescope Facility (NITF), discovered the first Super-Planet.

 In October 2011, the Nobel Prize in Physics was awarded to Saul Perlmutter, Brian P. Schmidt, and Adam G. Riess; the prize recognized their findings, based on research on supernovae at the observatories, that dark energy is a force causing the universe to expand at an accelerating rate.